 Rig board layout should stay the same, unless rigs are added or deleted

-Getting there
+Getting there需确认

 Once a new job (callsheet) is created it overwrites the line from the previous job on the rig board.

 The jobs on a rig will be queued in chronological order, once the current one is in completed status (force to completed as item 1 above), the next coming job will show up.